-The industry has seen a noteworthy growth in recent years, with the issuance of the debut sovereign Sukuk by the Philippine government, and the establishment of the IBU of CARD Bank, Inc. The government has created the enabling environment by amending laws and regulations and providing tax neutrality provisions.
+The industry has seen a noteworthy growth in recent years, with the issuance of the debut sovereign Sukuk by the Philippine government, the establishment of the IBUs of CARD Bank, Inc. and MBPI, and the issuance of takaful operator licenses to Pru Life U.K. and Etiqa Philippines.
+The government has created the enabling environment by amending laws and regulations and providing tax neutrality provisions.
 These ensure a level playing field and support the long-term growth of the industry.